TheLegendofSaram/UndergroundJungle-Mexican-Spanish-translation/readme.md

 Mod Author: [HexagonNico](https://github.com/HexagonNico)

-Chiseled Temple Bricks texture by [Matriax](https://opengameart.org/content/inca-tileset)
+Chiseled Temple Bricks texture by [Matriax](https://opengameart.org/content/inca-tileset) (CC-0)

 ### Check out my other mods

 * [Spider Caves](https://github.com/HexagonNico/SpiderCaves): Adds a spider cave biome and a spider armor

+## Questions and answers

+**Q**: Can I use this in my modpack?

+**A**: Yes.
+You don't need to ask for permission.
+See [License](#license) for details.

+**Q**: Can you port this mod to 1.XX.X?

+**A**: I can, but remember that I'm a human being and porting the mod to another version requires additional effort to maintain each version.
+Please refrain from opening issues like "Port to 1.3.2 when".

 ## License